algorithmiaio/dev-center/_pages/algorithm-development/source-control-management.md

 ### Hosting Source Code on Bitbucket Server
-**No Oauth Support** Bitbucket Server does not support OAuth, so a token based flow is implemented to connect Bitbucket Server-hosted algorithms.
+**No Oauth Support** Bitbucket Server does not support OAuth, so a token-based flow is implemented to connect Bitbucket Server-hosted algorithms.
 {: .notice-info}

 By hosting your algorithm's source code on Bitbucket Server, you can take advantage of Bitbucket Server's rich set of developer features, such as pull requests, and also ensure that access to your source code is carefully mediated.

 If you're new to Git, we recommend [this tutorial series](https://try.github.io/) by GitHub.

-**Web IDE Support** At this time we do not support editing source code in our web app for Bitbucket Server-hosted algorithms.
+**Web IDE Support** At this time we do not support editing source code in our Web IDE for Bitbucket Server-hosted algorithms.
 {: .notice-info}